hylang/hy/CONTRIBUTING.rst

 Contributions are welcome and greatly appreciated.
 Every little bit helps in making Hy better.
 Potential contributions include:

-- Reporting bugs
+- Reporting and fixing bugs.
-- Fixing bugs
-- Requesting features
+- Requesting features.
-- Adding features
+- Adding features.
-- Writing tests for outstanding bugs or untested features
+- Writing tests for outstanding bugs or untested features.
   - You can mark tests that Hy can't pass yet as xfail_.
-- Cleaning up the code
+- Cleaning up the code.
-- Improving the documentation
+- Improving the documentation.
-- Answering questions on `the IRC channel`_, `the mailing list`_, or `Stack Overflow`_
+- Answering questions on `the IRC channel`_, `the mailing list`_, or `Stack Overflow`_.
-- Evangelizing for Hy in your organization, user group, conference, or bus stop
+- Evangelizing for Hy in your organization, user group, conference, or bus stop.

 Issues
 ~~~~~~

-To report bugs or request features, search the `issue tracker`_ to
+In order to report bugs or request features, search the `issue tracker`_ to
 check for a duplicate.
 (If you're reporting a bug, make sure you can
 reproduce it with the very latest, bleeding-edge version of Hy from
 the ``master`` branch on GitHub.
 Bugs in stable versions of Hy are
 fixed on ``master`` before the fix makes it into a new stable
 release.)
-Then make a new issue.
+If there aren't any, then you can make a new issue.

 It's totally acceptable to create an issue when you're unsure whether
 something is a bug or not.
 We'll help you figure it out.